JustinCharbonneau/ai-assisted-graph-creator/README.md

 - **Node.js** (v14 or higher)
 - **npm** (comes with Node.js) or **yarn**
 - **OpenAI API Key**: Required to use GPT API (sign up at [OpenAI](https://openai.com/) to get an API key).
+- **react-flow-renderer**: For rendering the network topology graph in the frontend.

 ## Installation